StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ⚠️ **PLEASE NOTE -** from StackState v5.0, the old `sts` CLI is called `stac`.

-In a future release of StackState, the new `sts` CLI will fully replace the `stac` CLI.
+The new `sts` CLI replaces the `stac` CLI.
 It is advised to install the new `sts` CLI and upgrade any installed instance of the old `sts` CLI to `stac`.
 For details see:

 * [Which version of the `sts` CLI am I running?](/setup/cli/cli-comparison.md#which-version-of-the-cli-am-i-running "StackState Self-Hosted only")
 * [Install the new `sts` CLI and upgrade the old `sts` CLI to `stac`](/setup/cli/cli-sts.md#install-the-new-sts-cli "StackState Self-Hosted only")